Skip to content

 As your deadlift weight gets heavier, your bracing strategy and how you’re pulling the slack out of the bar should relate to the intensity being used.
 For example, the tension strategy you use to deadlift 135 lbs and 405/500 lbs should be different.

-Coaching Note: Pulling the slack out of the bar means that you’re creating full body tension through the floor and on the barbell before you lift the weight.
+Coaching Note: Pulling the slack out of the bar means creating full-body tension on the floor and on the barbell before you lift the weight.

 If you watch elite powerlifters deadlift, you’ll see that their barbell bends before they lift the weight.
 This is them actively creating tension through their body into the floor and barbell to create a smoother and stronger deadlift.